Graduates of the USM School of Music:

 '98 Kate Smith is working towards certification in music therapy and is teaching privately.

-'99 Lori Arsenault is currently the Director of Operations / Concert Manager for the USM School of Music, coordinates the USM Summer Youth Music and Theatre Camps, provides interim public relations support for the School, and since 1994 as a work study student, continues to manage most of the School of Music Internet presence.
+'99 Lori Arsenault is currently the Director of Operations / Concert Manager for the USM School of Music, coordinates the USM Summer Youth Music and Theatre Camps, and since 1994 as a work study student, continues to work on the School of Music Internet presence.
 Lori is a music director at Sacred Heart / St. Dominic Catholic Parish in Portland (4 p.m.
 Saturdays), and St. Anne's Catholic Church in Gorham (11 a.m.
 Sunday), and freelances in communications and Web site management for several musicians and organizations, including orchestral conductor Lawrence Golan, jazzman Scott Reeves, and several others.
-In the community, Lori is a member of the Pine Tree Regional FIRST Robotics Planning Committee, the Governance Committee of the Community Partnerships for Protecting Children of Greater Portland, and the Board of Directors for the Regional Transportation Program (RTP), which provides county-wide transportation to residents of Cumberland County, and visitors to the region.
+In the community, Lori is a member of the Pine Tree District FIRST Robotics Planning Committee, and the Board of Directors for the Regional Transportation Program (RTP), which provides county-wide transportation to residents of Cumberland County, and visitors to the region.

 '99 Gary Beckman received his Master's Degree from the University of New Hampshire in the Spring of 2001, and is attending the University of Texas @ Austin's Ph.D. program in Musicology.
 Here's the latest from Gary: